mohammad1sadegh1/geo-llm/README.md

 # geo-llm
-An effort to bring the power of LLMs in geospatial analysis pipline.
+An effort to utilize the power of LLMs in geospatial analysis pipline.